Dark Fluxes from Accreting Black Holes and Direct Detections: Introduction

-One can see for example how to produce dark matter relic in the early universe through black hole evaporation in \cite{Lennon:2017tqq}.
-Black holes have also been discussed as the arbitrary high energy particle accelarators \cite{Banados:2009pr,Jacobson:2009zg}.
+One can see related examples like how to produce dark matter relic in the early universe through black hole evaporation in \cite{Lennon:2017tqq, Hooper:2020evu,Baldes:2020nuv}.
+Black holes have also been discussed as the arbitrary high energy particle accelerators \cite{Banados:2009pr,Jacobson:2009zg}.
 Moreover, the disks around accreting black holes can be the places for nucleosynthesis \cite{hu2008nucleosynthesis}.
-For axions, it may be accumulated around the black hole through superradiance effects and form clouds.
-The accretion disk is heated through viscous dissipation of gravitational energy.
-For the light particles, such as dark photon or axion which may be thermally produced in the coronal thermal plasmas and accretion disks, a flux of them at keV temperature would be expected, similar to the solar source \cite{Redondo:2013wwa}.
+The visible accretion disk is heated through viscous dissipation of gravitational energy.

-On the other hand, astrophysical black holes are known to carry a large-scale magnetic field, which is the agent to tap the spin energy of the black holes through the Blandford-Znajek process.
-The poloidal magnetic field of a black hole provide an environment for photon-to-axion conversion ($\gamma \rightarrow a$) \cite{Blandford:1977ds,Ackerman:mha}.
-Besides, as being depicted in Figure \ref{figANG}, the cosmic magnetic field between the source and the Earth can convert part of the X-ray photons to axions at the same energy scale, which is similar to neutrino oscillations.
-It has been found that up to 1/3 of photons can be converted \cite{Burrage:2009mj,Pettinari:2010ay}.
+For light particles, such as dark photon or axion which may be thermally produced in the coronal thermal plasmas and accretion disks, a flux of them at keV temperature would be expected, similar to the solar source \cite{Redondo:2013wwa}.
+Astrophysical black holes are known to carry a large-scale magnetic field, which is the agent to tap the spin energy of black holes through the Blandford-Znajek process.
+The poloidal magnetic field of a black hole provides an environment for photon-to-axion conversion ($\gamma \rightarrow a$) \cite{Blandford:1977ds,Ackerman:2008kmp}.
+Besides, as depicted in Figure \ref{figANG}, the cosmic magnetic field between the source and Earth can convert part of the X-ray photons to axions at the same energy scale, which is similar to neutrino oscillations.
+It has been found that up to 1/3 of photons can be converted, when the traveling distance inside the magnetic field is saturated \cite{Burrage:2009mj,Pettinari:2010ay,Mirizzi:2006zy}.